dotnet/csharplang/proposals/function-pointers.md

 the conversion to `object` can't be allowed, it can't be a member of a `class`, etc ...
 The C# design is to require `unsafe` for all pointer uses and hence this design follows that.

-Developers will still be capable of preventing a _safe_ wrapper on top of `delegate*` values the same way that they do for normal pointer types today.
+Developers will still be capable of presenting a _safe_ wrapper on top of `delegate*` values the same way that they do for normal pointer types today.
 Consider:

 ``` csharp